 As previously reported, on June 18, 2015, a jury in Greene County, Missouri, returned an unfavorable verdict in a litigated contract dispute in the matter Meridian Creative Alliance vs. O'Reilly Automotive Stores, Inc. et. al. in the amount of \$12.5 million.
 As previously reported, the verdict was appealed, reversed in part and remanded to the trial court for a new trial.
-The matter has been set for trial to commence May 7, 2018, in the Circuit Court of Greene County, Missouri.
-The Company will continue to vigorously defend the matter.
-As of September 30, 2017, the Company had accrued \$18.6 million with respect to this matter.
+In the interim period, the matter was resolved at mediation for an amount within the previously reported accrual.